GreyTeardrop/chef-sonarqube/README.md

 # DESCRIPTION:

-This cookbook basically translates the install instructions from http://docs.codehaus.org/display/SONAR/Install+Sonar#InstallSonar-Server into chef DSL.
+This cookbook basically translates the install instructions from http://docs.codehaus.org/display/SONAR/Installing into Chef DSL.

 # REQUIREMENTS: